IW0N/TelegramBotProject/README.md

 </ul>
 </p>
 <h3>Owner</h3>
 <p>Sometime administrators execute self work badly.
 In this case you can ban administrator.
-Also you can on/off recruitment of new super users
+Also you can on/off recruitment of new super users</br>
 Commands:
 <ul>
 <li>Commands of regular user, redactor and administrator</li>